Math 110.619: Introduction to Lie Groups and Lie Algebras, Spring 2020

 The text for the start of the class will be Symmetry Methods for Differential Equations, by Peter Hydon, ISBN: 9780511623967.

-After spending a few weeks or so with Hydon, we will transition to An Introduction to Lie Groups and Lie Algebras, by Alexander Krylov Jr., ISBN: 0521889693.
+After spending a few weeks or so with Hydon, we will discuss manifold theorem out of John Lee's Introduction to differential geometry (the first edition since its the one I own - I sent a link), and later on to An Introduction to Lie Groups and Lie Algebras, by Alexander Kirilov Jr., ISBN: 0521889693.

 Depending on the needs of the students we might also spend a short amount of time between Hydon and Krylov on some preliminaries in manifolds.
 There are many good books on the subject but if you need to get the definitions quickly searching online for lecture notes might be the better option - feel free to ask me if you are unsure.